pure-data/pure-data/doc/1.manual/pdmanual.md

 could be anything that can receive a message), the selector of the message is checked against the receiver.
 If the receiver recognizes messages of that selector, it carries out some corresponding action.
-For instance, here is a "float" object:
+For instance, here is a `float` object:

 ![float object](fig3.1.jpg)

-The two rectangles at the top are usually both called "inlets" but the one at the left directs incoming messages to the "float" object itself, whereas the one at the right directs messages to an auxiliary "inlet" object.
-The float object proper (represented by the left-hand inlet) accepts messages with selector "float" and "bang".
+The two rectangles at the top are usually both called "inlets" but the one at the left directs incoming messages to the `float` object itself, whereas the one at the right directs messages to an auxiliary "inlet" object.
+The `float` object proper (represented by the left-hand inlet) accepts messages with selector "float" and "bang".
 The right-hand inlet takes only the message selector "float".
 These two selectors, along with "symbol" and "list", are usually used